IGBB/rohu-genome/manuscript.md

 ### Assembly & Annotation

+Jellyfish (v2.2.10) [@doi:10.1093/bioinformatics/btr011] and GenomeScope (v1.0) [@pcmid:PMC5870704] estimated the genome size using the Illumina paried reads digested into 50-mers.

-Nanopore data was filtered to remove the control lambda-phage and sequences shorter the 1000 bases using the nanopack tool suite [VERSION] (https://doi.org/10.1093/bioinformatics/bty149).
+Nanopore data was filtered to remove the control lambda-phage and sequences shorter the 1000 bases using the nanopack tool suite (v1.0.1) [@doi:10.1093/bioinformatics/bty149].
-The filtered data was assembled into contigs using wtdbg2 v2.4 (https://doi.org/10.1038/s41592-019-0669-3).
+The filtered data was assembled into contigs using wtdbg2 (v2.4) [@doi:10.1038/s41592-019-0669-3].
-The contigs were polished using the two iterations of racon v1.4.0 (CITE) with minimap2 [VERSION] (CITE) mapping the nanopore reads.
+The contigs were polished using the two iterations of racon (v1.4.0) [@doi:10.1101/gr.214270.116] with minimap2 (v2.17) (@doi:10.1093/bioinformatics/bty191) mapping the nanopore reads.
-The contigs were further polished using pilon v1.23 (CITE) with bwa v0.7.10 (CITE) mapping the Illumina paired reads.
+The contigs were further polished using pilon (v1.23) [@doi:10.1371/journal.pone.0112963] with bwa (v0.7.10) [@doi:10.1093/bioinformatics/btp324] mapping the Illumina paired reads.
-The contigs were scaffolded using Bionano Solve ( Solve3.4.1_09262019) (https://bionanogenomics.com/support-page/bionano-access-software/) and SALSA [VERSION] (CITE).
+The contigs were scaffolded using Bionano Solve ( Solve3.4.1_09262019) [@url:https://bionanogenomics.com/support-page/bionano-access-software/) and SALSA (v2.3) [@doi:10.1371/journal.pcbi.1007273].
-That scaffolds larger than 10Mb were linked and oriented based on the Onychostoma macrolepis genome (CITE), the most similar chromosome assembly available on NCBI, using ragtag [VERSION] (CITE).
+That scaffolds larger than 10Mb were linked and oriented based on the Onychostoma macrolepis genome [@doi:10.1111/1755-0998.13190], the most similar chromosome assembly available on NCBI, using ragtag (v1.1.1) [@doi:10.1186/s13059-019-1829-6].

 RepeatModeler [VERSION] (CITE) and RepeatMasker [VERSION] (CITE) were used to create a species-specific repeat database, and mask those repeats in the genome.
 All available RNA-seq libraries for *L. rohita* (ADD TABLE) were downloaded from NCBI and mapped to the masked genome using hisat2 [VERSION] (CITE).